rsv10799/CustomerChurn/README.md

 # CustomerChurn
-# Churn Prediction Model & Streamlit App
+# 🔮Churn Prediction Model & Streamlit App

-## 📌 Project Overview

-This project builds a **Customer Churn Prediction Model** using multiple machine learning algorithms and deploys it as a **Streamlit web application**.
-The app allows users to input customer details and predict the likelihood of churn.
+Welcome to the **Customer Churn Prediction App**!
+This **machine learning web app** predicts whether a customer is likely to churn based on their account details and usage patterns.
+Built using **Streamlit**, it provides a simple and interactive interface for predictions.

+## 🚀 Features
+✅ **Easy-to-use UI** – Enter details, click **Predict**, and get instant results.
+✅ **Powered by Machine Learning** – Uses a **Random Forest model** trained on telecom customer data.
+✅ **Fast & Lightweight** – Runs locally in your browser with minimal setup.
+✅ **Scalable & Customizable** – Modify the model or add new features easily.

 ---